okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 ## Next steps

-Now that you've successfully created a SCIM integration within Okta, the next step is to [Test your Okta SCIM integration](/docs/guides/scim-provisioning-integration-test/).
+Now that you've successfully created a SCIM integration with your Okta org, the next step is to [Test your private SCIM integration](/docs/guides/scim-provisioning-integration-test/).